 Pros: The Citi Rewards+ Card’s rewards structure can be especially lucrative for your everyday purchases.
-You can earn 2X ThankYou Points at supermarkets and gas stations (on combined $6,000 in purchases annually, then 1X) and 1X Points on everything else.
+You can earn 2X ThankYou points at supermarkets and gas stations (on combined $6,000 in purchases annually, then 1X) and 1X points on everything else.
 The card also rounds up every purchase to the nearest 10 points, making your $4 purchase worth 10 points, and so on.
-You earn 15,000 ThankYou Points if you spend $1,000 within 3 months of account opening, an easily attainable sign-up bonus.
+You earn 15,000 ThankYou points if you spend $1,000 within three months of account opening, an easily attainable sign-up bonus.

 Cons: If you’ve earned a sign-up bonus with Citi or closed a Citi account within the past 2 years, you’ll be ineligible for this card’s bonus.
 The points you earn with Citi Rewards+ are also considered “basic” within Citi’s rewards program, so you won’t earn their maximum value unless you have another premium Citi card, like the Citi Prestige® Card.